 The SendSafely Actions framework enables you to build workflows that automate tasks in response to user activity within SendSafely.
 Actions are event-driven: you can trigger an action or series of actions–a workflow–when a specified event occurs.
-A couple examples:
+A couple of examples:

 - Every time someone uploads a file to a Dropzone, you can block access to that file and automatically analyze it using your own antivirus software before unblocking access.